mercere99/MABE2/docs/first_steps/01_quickstart.rst

 Locate the variable ``filename``.
 Notice that right now it is labled ``"output.csv"``.
-You can modify this name to be something new, and when you run the ``.mabe`` file, a new CSV file with that name will appear in the same directory as the original ``output.csv`` file did.
+You can modify this name to be something new, and when you run the ``.mabe`` file, a new CSV file with that name will appear in the same directory as the original ``output.csv`` file.
 Below is an example of a new CSV filename inserted called ``NEW_FILE_NAME``.

 .. code-block:: cpp